raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 ### Leanpub as a Business Tool

 From a marketing and sales point of view, I have not tried other approaches, so I cannot comment on whether Leanpub is superior.
-I do not publish printed works, nor do I directly publish through distribtion channels like Amazon.
+I do not publish printed works, nor do I directly publish through distribution channels like Amazon.
 I imagine Leanpub do provide some "walk-in traffic" for my book sales, I have seen spikes when a book of mine or a bundle is featured, but that is not my main motivation for using them.

 ![Rewriting a Blog Post](/assets/images/history.png)